theplant/relay/README.md

-# gorelay
+# relay

-`gorelay` is a library designed to simplify Relay-style pagination in Go applications, supporting both cursor-based and offset-based pagination.
+`relay` is a library designed to simplify Relay-style pagination in Go applications, supporting both cursor-based and offset-based pagination.
 It helps developers efficiently implement pagination queries while offering optimization options, such as skipping `TotalCount` queries and encrypting cursors.

 **Currently, only the `GORM` adapter is provided by default.
 For other adapters, refer to `gormrelay` to implement them yourself.**